kyleneideck/BackgroundMusic/README.md

   Background Music Device after you open Background Music.
 Chrome's audio will still play, but Background Music won't be aware of it.
 - Some apps play notification sounds that are only just long enough to trigger an auto-pause.
-The only workaround right now is to increase the `kPauseDelayMSecs` constant in `BGMApp/BGMAutoPauseMusic.mm`.
+The only workaround right now is to increase the `kPauseDelayNSec` constant in [BGMAutoPauseMusic.mm](/BGMApp/BGMApp/BGMAutoPauseMusic.mm).
   That will make your music overlap the other audio for longer, though, so you don't want to increase it too much.
 See [#5](https://github.com/kyleneideck/BackgroundMusic/issues/5) for details.
 - Plenty more.
-Some are in listed in TODO.md.
+Some are in listed in [TODO.md](/TODO.md).

 ## Related projects